-A sermon delivered by Robert Browning, Pastor, First Baptist Church, Frankfort, Ky., on June 10, 2012.
+A sermon delivered by Robert Browning, Pastor, Smoke Rise Baptist Church, Stone Mountain, Ga., March 20, 2011.

 John is the only writer to share this story.
 I am certainly glad he did, though, because there are few stories in scripture that teach us more about faith and life than this one.
-As a matter of fact, it is a model for faith development or spiritual formation.
+As a matter of fact, I see this story as the premier model for faith development or spiritual formation.
+I don’t recall seeing this text this way before, but it became clear to me as I pondered it last week.
+In the encounter between Jesus and Nicodemus, we can discover ways to strengthen our own faith.

 Nicodemus, a Pharisee and member of the Jewish ruling council, the Sanhedrin, visited Jesus one night for the purpose of engaging him in a conversation.
 This was not unusual because rabbis often talked at night in the privacy of homes so they would not be distracted or interrupted.